aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/1-create.md

 *Rows_sent*: The number of rows sent to the client.
 *Rows_examined*: The number of rows examined by the server layer (not counting any processing internal to storage engines).

-To learn more about slow queries, please check the [official doc!](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html). **
+To learn more about slow queries, please check the official doc (https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html). **

-You can download the logs via *console* or *CLI* using [download-db-log-file-portion!](https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html).
+You can download the logs via *console* or *CLI* using download-db-log-file-portion (https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html).
 For now, let’s call this log as *slow_query_log1*.

 *Note:* Log gets rotated hourly so please ensure the logs are downloaded for the workload period.